rjbultitude/theconditionalorchestra/README.md

 ###Bugs

 After stop fade out is louder than normal playback, firefox only - caused by the filter not being applied.

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[

 No longer relevant - Sequencer onStep only counts the steps in one single pass rather than the loop

+##p5 usage

+Filters
+ * P5.LowPass
+ * P5.HighPass

+ Reverb
+ * P5.Reverb

+ Maths
+ * sketch.TWO_PI
+ * sketch.sin
+ * sketch.cos
+ * sketch.random (number)
+ * sketch.random (index in array)

+ Draw loop
+ * sketch.draw
+ * sketch.noLoop
+ * sketch.setup
+ * sketch.frameRate
+ * sketch.frameCount

+ Audio
+ * sketch.preload
+ * sketch.loadSound
+ * sketch.masterVolume